 When you type a query like “Best books of 2018”, the engine retrieves the data it has already and display you the results pages in a matter of seconds according to main two factors:

 In our example, if you’re looking for best books of 2018, the crawler will automatically bring the latest articles and mainly the results with books from 2018 only to achieve relevancy.
-But if this doesn’t occur, then you will be frustrated to have results that doesn't fulfill your need.
+But if this doesn’t happen, you will be frustrated to have results that doesn't fulfill your need.

 And as the process of ranking is complicated, the algorithms working use mathematical equations to first get rid of the irrelevant results, and second rank the output with regard to quality.

-Search engines are not humans so they don’t process the information in the same way we do.
-That’s why there might be little percentage of non accuracy in some queries.
-However, humans’ metrics for relevancy differ as well.
-Which makes building an engine that fits all a dreamy goal.
+Search engines are not humans so they don’t process the information the same way we do.
+That’s why there might be a little percentage of non accuracy in some queries.
+However, humans’ metrics for relevancy differ as well, which makes building an engine that fits all a dreamy goal.

 Search engines have limits.
 So having a perfect design with high quality content is not enough.
-The engine gives you a good start point, however, if you want to appear for those who look for your product or service and need it most, you need to make little customization.
+The engine gives you a good start point, however, if you want to appear for those who are looking for your product or service and need it most, you need to make some customization.
 In other words, you need an SEO strategy.

-In its simplest form, a target audience are the people you wish to appear for.
-Those are your potential or recurring buyers.
+In its simplest form, a target audience are the people you wish to appear to, those are your potential or recurring buyers.
 Knowing your audience means spotting on their interests, the searches they regularly perform and the burning needs they have so you can appeal more useful for them.

 You can conduct a meeting with the sales team to learn more on the customers needs, concerns and the frequently asked questions they propose.